Race Day: Sunday, 29 September 2019

 - Hamana St – south of Montgomery Ave

 - Vauxhall Rd (southbound lane only)

 Running Events would like to place on record our thanks to Auckland Council, Auckland Transport and the local Devonport residents for bearing the inconvenience caused to allow the event to take place in a safe and enjoyable environment.

 It is important to note that much of the street parking in the centre of Devonport has a one-hour time limit.
 If you are thinking you might just take your chances on a Sunday morning … Do Not.
 Auckland Transport have already informed us that traffic wardens will patrol the area on race morning specifically to discourage this.
 So please, please, don’t give yourself a nasty headache to come back to after the event.

 If you are parking, arrive at the venue in plenty of time and expect a 10-15 minute walk from your parking space to the finish line.
-Try for un-metered street parking on the major roads; King Edward Parade (east of Buchanan St), Queens Parade (west of Anne St) or up on Calliope Rd.
+Try for un-metered street parking on the major roads; Queens Parade (west of Anne St) or up on Calliope Rd.
 You may also find street parking in the residential streets outside of the centre.
+AVOID King Edward Parade which will be closed for the event.
 These words are our best guess only – you are fully responsible for your own decisions.
 Please be sure to check parking signs and comply with the parking rules posted – or expect a shock when you return to your vehicle.

 Spot Prizes & Merit Awards